noalorette/petprep/README.rst

 .. note::

    *PETPrep* performs minimal preprocessing.
-   Here we define 'minimal preprocessing'  as motion correction, generation of PET reference image, normalization, and brain mask extraction.
+   Here we define 'minimal preprocessing'  as motion correction, generation of a 3D PET reference image, normalization, and brain mask extraction.
    See the `workflows section of our documentation
    <https://petprep.readthedocs.io/en/latest/workflows.html>`__ for more details.